Binary Patching

 ```{note}

-The example only demonstrates a four-byte match and replace, but the interface supports matching and replacing sequences of any length.
-However, the match pattern must contain at least two valid hexadecimal characters (one byte).
+The demonstration shows only a four-byte match and replacement, but the interface actually supports multi-byte matching and replacement of arbitrary length, provided the match pattern contains at least two valid hex characters (i.e., at least one non-wildcard byte).

 ```

-To limit the maximum number of replacements, use the `maxreplace` parameter.
-By default, all occurrences are replaced.
+To limit the maximum number of replacements, use the `maxreplace` parameter; by default, all matches are replaced.

 ```python